-The Puri Puri Men of Papua New Guinea – The Visit
+Puri Puri Men of PNG – The Visit

 I was really quite unsure what to expect.
 But was definitely not anticipating being greeted by an elder like Johnson Egha… Who spoke excellent English and had traveled overseas to both the USA and Australia during the 18 years he had worked at the Panguna mine in Bougainville.

 I introduced myself and gave my standard introduction, sensing that it was probably redundant given all the discussions that had taken place prior to permission being granted for my visit.

 Nonetheless I felt it important to set the right tone prior to launching into all my questions.